 What Is a Calorie and What Does It Do?

 A calorie is a unit of measurement of the potential energy a food has to offer the body.
 Our bodies, in turn, use this energy to do such things as digest food, regenerate cells, breathe, and more strenuous tasks such as exercising.

 See, calories are an incredibly necessary component to keeping our bodies healthy and working properly, but the problems start when our calories start coming from the wrong places - processed, prepackaged foods instead of healthy, organic foods.
 In fact, which do you think is going to help you lose weight: A beer or a banana?
 They are both about 100 calories, but I think you know what the better choice is.

 Let's take a quick look at some processed foods compared to their natural counterparts.

 Calories in Natural Foods vs. Calories in Packaged Foods

-Stick with grass-fed organic meats, fresh organic fruits and vegetables, raw dairy products, coconut and olive oils, as well as butter and stay as far away from any prepackaged, processed foods possible.
-Also, don't forget to drink all the water you can handle.
-Water will help your body to use those healthy calories and make them work for you.
-Happy eating!
+Stick with grass-fed organic meats, fresh organic fruits and vegetables, raw dairy products, coconut oil, avocado oil, extra virgin olive oil, ghee as well as butter and stay as far away from any prepackaged, processed foods possible.
+Also, don't forget to drink water!
+Water will help your body to use those healthy calories and boost your metabolism.